weaties/blog/letters-to-mom/2024-01-29-Battery-refresh-in-the-van-done-jazz-alley.md

 So all the parts had arrived, and it was warm and rainy at the pass, so we decided to stay down the hill this weekend.
 So, only on Saturday I got in the right frame of mind and spent the day figuring out where I wanted everything mounted and how I wanted to wire it all together.
 And I got it all done, and everything all buttoned back up.
 So now we are in a great place with all of that.
-It feels great to have that all in a happy place with sound equipment and good wiring.
+Having that all in a happy place with sound equipment and good wiring feels great.